-Michael teams up with Sheriff Hendricks to search the missing girl and they find out the boyfriend of the missing girl locked up in a mental hospital.
+Michael teams up with Sheriff Hendricks to search for the missing girl and they find out the boyfriend of the missing girl is locked up in a mental hospital.
 The doctor explains to them that the condition of the boy is because of some evil supernatural entity.

-While the plot of “The Appearing” is based on the same old horror movie formulae of demonic possession of living body and haunted house, the story doesn’t offer anything exciting.
+While the plot of “The Appearing” is based on the same old horror movie formulae of demonic possession of a living body and haunted house, the story doesn’t offer anything exciting.

 Genre: Thriller, Horror, Mystery